OF-VO: Efficient Navigation among Pedestrians Using Commodity Sensors: Error Analysis of Perception Networks

 In this section, we analyze the errors from our perception algorithm.
 We estimate the position and displacement of obstacles between consecutive frames.
 The velocities of obstacles can be computed by the displacement, robot velocities, and time steps.
 We plot the L2 error of estimations in Figure~\ref{fig:error_perception}.
 The results indicate that the displacement (velocity) estimation is more accurate for nearby obstacles, and the inaccuracy in position estimation increases based on the distance from the robot.

 We analyze the accuracy of the two networks used in our perception algorithm.
 As reported by FlowNet2~\cite{ilg2017flownet}, the average endpoint error in KITTI 2012 is $e_f=4.09$, which means that predicted optical flows are $4.09$ pixels away from the ground truth (on average).
 For an object with depth $z$, an error of $e_f$ pixels in optical flow would result in an error of $e_f\cdot z/f$ to its displacement estimation.
 In our implementation, we have focal lengths $f_x=f_y=457$, so the error for an object at $2m$ away would be $0.02m$.
 The error of MaskRCNN is harder to quantify.
 From Figure~\ref{fig:teaser}, we can see that the segmentation of the pedestrian is reasonably good in our benchmarks.
 The average precision (.50 IoU) of MaskRCNN is 62.3\%~\cite{he2017mask} on the COCO dataset~\cite{lin2014microsoft}, which means nearly two-thirds of predictions have more than .50 IoU.
 In order to make our collision avoidance more conservative, we enlarge the bounding box of moving obstacles by more than 50\%.
+Since the networks we use are pre-trained on large datasets mixed with both simulation and real-world images, the sensor noise is largely covered in the training data.
+We did not observe a significant difference between the simulation and real performance.